-- Class C: Only suitable in those that are electrically energized.
+- Class C: Only suitable for those fires that are electrically energized.

 - Class D: Only suitable for use on flammable metals.

-- Class K: Used in kitchens and cooking environments where grease and fat is present
+- Class K: Used in kitchens and cooking environments where grease and fat are present

 Fire Safety – Assess Whether a Fire Extinguisher is the Right Tool